tsimeonov/Computer-Science/js-guide/Ch4-Working-with-reference-types.md

   #### Determining the type of a variable
   This can be done using the typeof operator.
 This is a unary operator; that is, it expects only one operand - namely, the value or varialbe the type of which is to be determend.

+## Encapsulating State and Behavior in Objects
+### Introduction to Object-oriented-programming
+Objects have a state and a behavior.
+The `state` of an object is described by its properties and connections to other objects.
+The `behavior` of an object is defined by its methods.